cropevolution/PopAmaranth/text/amaranthGDB/amaranthGDB.md

-#### Amaranth Description
 Amaranth is an under-utilized crop that has been cultivated for its grains as pseudo-cereal and for its edible leaves as a vegetable.
 In recent years, Amaranth regained importance because of its gluten-free nature, high nutritional value and good stress resilience
 Grain amaranth is a pseudo-cereal from the Americas that has been domesticated three times independently from a single ancestor, making it an ideal system to study repeated evolution.

 AmaranthGDB intends to provide useful resources and tools to interdisciplinary  amaranth research.
-We provide the first amaramth population genetics genome browser, **PopAmaranth** (link to PopAmaranth).
+We provide the first amaranth population genetics genome browser, **PopAmaranth** (link to PopAmaranth).

-PopAmaranth facilitates browsing nine different summary statistics on genetic variation and selection signals, gene annotation and variant calls of the three grain amaranths and two wild relatives along the amaranth genome.
+PopAmaranth facilitates browsing through different summary statistics on genetic variation and selection signals, gene annotation and variant calls of the three grain amaranths and two wild relatives along the amaranth genome.

-_PopAmaranth is published here(link)_
+*__PopAmaranth is published here(link)__*

 ### Resources/Tools